jarrocha/xwbserver/README.md

 # xwbserver
 -------------------

 A Linux web server implementation.
-I plan on using this as a refenrecen for a couple of tutorials on implementing the HTTP protocol on actual code.
+I plan on using this as a reference for a couple of tutorials on implementing the HTTP protocol on actual code.

 Future Features: